-The DART system has funding for £225 million and is being funded and delivered by LLAQL.
-The system is due to open in Autumn 2021announcement on the opening date is expected in the first quarter of 2023.
-It and is expected to operate 24/7.
+The DART system has funding for £225 million and is being funded and delivered by LLAL.
+The announcement on the opening date is expected in the first quarter of 2023.
+It is expected to operate 24/7.
 Figure 4.1 indicates the route.